publisha/publisha.github.io/pages/footnotes.md

-Other devices and software that cannot support pop-up notes will simply function as hyperlinks to the list of notes at the end of the chapter or section.
-InDesign does not do us any favours though, because the list of notes loses it's numbering and the backlink does not work.
+Other devices and software that cannot support pop-up notes will simply function as hyperlinks to the list of notes at the end of the chapter or section.InDesign does not do us any favours though, because the list of notes loses it's numbering and the backlink does not work.

 What can we do about this?